storesafe/cordova-sqlite-storage/README.md

 - Problems have been reported when using this plugin with Crosswalk (for Android).
 A couple of things you can try:
   - Install Crosswalk as a plugin instead of using Crosswalk to create the project.
   - Use `androidDatabaseImplementation: 2` in the openDatabase options as described below.
-- This plugin will not work with JXCore for Cordova since it also includes a version of the SQLite implementation.

 ## Further testing needed